unifem/fenics-notes/README.md

 # FEniCS Notes

-This repository contains a collection of Jupyter Notebooks, which teaches how to use finite element methods to solve PDEs as well as linear systems using FEniCS.
-The material was mostly based on [the FEniCS Tutorial](https://fenicsproject.org/tutorial/) and [the FEniCS Book](https://fenicsproject.org/book/), but they have been reorganized for the teaching of a FEM course and for research in the NumGeom Group at Stony Brook University.
+This repository contains a collection of Jupyter Notebooks, which teaches how to use finite element methods to solve PDEs and to solve difficult linear systems from PDE discretizations using FEniCS.

+The materials here were heavily borrowed from [the FEniCS Tutorial](https://fenicsproject.org/tutorial/) and [the FEniCS Book](https://fenicsproject.org/book/).
+However, they have been rearranged and expanded for teaching a FEM course and for the research in the NumGeom Group at Stony Brook University.
+These Notes will teach you the following:
+ - Fundamentals of finite element methods
+ - Modeling linear and nonloinear elasticity
+ - Solving imcompressible Navier-stokes equations
+ - Generating complicated meshes for FEniCS and specifying boundary conditions
+ - Selecting iterative solvers linear systems from FEniCS
+ - Fluid-structure interaction
+ - Multigrid methods
+ - Topology optimization

-To get started, refer to the [Wiki page](../../wiki).
+To learn how to use the FEniCS Notes, refer to the [Wiki page](../../wiki).